Phyllis Hyman: Personal life

-Hyman was married once, to Larry Alexander, who served as her music arranger from 1977 until divorcing in 1982.
+Hyman was married once, to Larry Alexander, who served as her music arranger from 1977 until they divorced in 1982.
 She had no children.

-Hyman was also the cousin of actor Earle Hyman, best known for his recurring role on The Cosby Show as Cliff's father, Russell Huxtable.
+Hyman was the cousin of actor Earle Hyman, known for his recurring role on The Cosby Show as Cliff's father, Russell Huxtable, and as Panthro on the popular 1980s cartoon Thundercats.

 Posthumous releases

-In November 1995, five months after her death, Hyman's posthumous album I Refuse to Be Lonely was released, a lyrical journey into her personal life and death.
-Both the title track and the single "I'm Truly Yours" became minor R&B hits.
+In November 1995, five months after her death, Hyman's album I Refuse to Be Lonely was released.

-In April 1998, a posthumous compilation album, One on One was released with three of her earliest solo sides and nine collaborations including "Take the 'A' Train" with Gregory Hines, "Maybe Tomorrow" with the Four Tops, and "Betcha By Golly Wow" with Norman Connors.
+In April 1998, a posthumous compilation album, One on One was released with three of her earliest solo sides and nine collaborations including "Take the 'A' Train" with Gregory Hines, "Maybe Tomorrow" with the Four Tops, and "Betcha by Golly, Wow" with Norman Connors.

 Three years after her death, a second posthumous album of previously unreleased material was released.
 Songs were culled from various recording sessions from the mid-1980s into the early 1990s.
 Forever with You (1998) contains love songs, torch songs, bitter-sweet ballads, smooth jazz offerings and uptempo tracks, most of which showcase Hyman's' usual interpretation of heartbreak and strife.
 Hyman was quoted as saying that these songs were about "relationships gone bad!"
 Much of the material on this album was initially intended for her Living All Alone release.
 The song "Funny How Love Goes" contains a posthumous "duet" featuring vocalist Damon Williams.
 Half of Hyman's vocals were re-recorded with both singers alternating vocals and providing Williams with exposure.
-The UK label Expansion released a jazz-soul orientated compilation in 2003 called In Between the Heartaches that featured cuts from her collaborations with Norman Connors, McCoy Tyner, Jon Lucien and Pharoah Sanders.
+The UK label Expansion released a jazz-soul orientated compilation in 2003 called In Between the Heartaches, which featured cuts from her collaborations with Norman Connors, McCoy Tyner, Jon Lucien and Pharoah Sanders.
 It also included five unreleased tracks from her period with Arista records.

 In September 2007, an authorized biography was released.
 Entitled Strength of a Woman: The Phyllis Hyman Story, the book is written by Jason A. Michael in cooperation with the Estate of Phyllis Hyman.
-The book mentions Hyman's relationships with both men and one woman.
+The book mentions Hyman's relationships with men and one woman.
 In 2008, an original version of the James Bond theme "Never Say Never Again", which was not used in the film due to contractual issues, was released by the track's co-writer Stephen Forsythe.
 Forsythe has been quoted as stating: